 Barclays says its action is aimed at preventing money-laundering.

-Somalia does not have a proper banking system and has been in turmoil since the fall of Siad Barre's government in 1991.'Illegal providers'
+Somalia does not have a proper banking system and has been in turmoil since the fall of Siad Barre's government in 1991.

 The al-Qaeda-linked al-Shabab group is currently waging an insurgency to overthrow the UN-backed government.